aks5bx/iMessage-Chatbot/README.md

 In order to make the data usable, I conducting the following simple data processing steps
 - Mapped users ids to user names (anonymized for this repo)
 - Converted data type for datetime
-- Created a column that calculates how many seconds after the previous text the text came in
+- Created a column that calculates how many seconds after the previous text the text came in (TimeAfterPrevious)
 - Created a second grouped dataframe, grouping number of total characters, total texts, and characters per text send by each user

 Here is the grouped dataframe